Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 Well, Kadence includes 3 header rows – your top header row, main header row, and bottom header row – all for free.

 It also took me about 5 minutes to build my header exactly the way I wanted it.
-Granted, I don’t have a super intense mega menu in my header or anything, but for a blog or simple website, you can create a header in no time.

 One of my favorite parts about the header builder is I can have my primary navigation, SVG social icons (don’t even need to install an extra plugin like every other theme), a CTA button, and a search icon all laid out nicely in my header using simple drag and drop functionality.
 Try doing that quickly in a theme like Astra without a page builder. 😂